petter-holmberg/elements/README.md

 ### Ranges

-`bounded_range` implements a `Range` consisting of two `Loadable` positions.
+`bounded_range` implements a `Range` consisting of two `Loadable` cursors.

 ### Static sequences

 `pair` implements a structure of two elements (that may differ in type) allocated on the stack.
-They can be accessed through the function `get`, either by position or by type.
+They can be accessed through the function `get`, either by cursor or by type.
 If the two elements are of the same type, `pair` also provides a functor interface through the member function `.map`.

 `array_k` implements an array of *k* elements contiguously allocated on the stack, like built-in C++ arrays, but with regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.